 If a faculty member is concerned that an accommodation will lower standards and/or compromise an essential component of or fundamentally alter a course or program, such concern should be raised with DAS at the earliest opportunity, but no later than the first business day following the first day of the class section in which the student is enrolled, or upon receipt of notification of the accommodation, whichever is later.

 During the accommodation dispute process, the student should be allowed to proceed under the proposed accommodation until the matter is resolved.
-If OEI decides it is not appropriate to continue with the accommodation during the process, the faculty member will be notified.
+If EOA decides it is not appropriate to continue with the accommodation during the process, the faculty member will be notified.

 DAS shall immediately attempt informal resolution of the matter.
-In the event informal resolution efforts by DAS are unsuccessful, DAS shall refer the accommodation dispute to OEI, no later than 30 days prior to the end of the current academic term.
+In the event informal resolution efforts by DAS are unsuccessful, DAS shall refer the accommodation dispute to EOA, no later than 30 days prior to the end of the current academic term.
 Accommodation disputes will follow the Discrimination Complaint Procedures.
 Learn more about how Disability Access Services determines reasonable and unreasonable accommodations.

 Complaints of Discrimination

 Complaints of discrimination based on disability may be filed in the Office of Equal Opportunity and Access (EOA).
 All members of the University community may raise complaints of discrimination and harassment with EOA.
 Some of the specific policies and procedures vary based on an individual’s relationship to the University.
 Individuals wanting to discuss grievance options should contact EOA.